 We discussed with staff the procedures for systematic exclusion of charter, school bus, and other ineligible vehicle miles from the calculation of vehicle revenue miles.
-We were informed that the Duluth Transit Authority did have one charter run during the year, and that was determined to be properly excluded from the calculation of vehicle revenue miles.
-The Duluth Transit Authority does not operate school bus or any other ineligible services (Policy Manual, Federal Funding Allocation Test l).
+We were informed that Metro Mobility does not operate charter, school bus, or other ineligible services (Policy Manual, Federal Funding Allocation Test l).

-- 14. For actual vehicle revenue mile data, document the collection and recording methodology and determine that deadhead miles are systematically excluded from the computation.
-This is accomplished as follows: - If actual vehicle revenue miles are calculated from schedules, document the procedures used to subtract missed trips.
+14. For actual vehicle revenue mile data, document the collection and recording methodology and determine that deadhead miles are systematically excluded from the computation.
+This is accomplished as follows:

+- If actual vehicle revenue miles are calculated from schedules, document the procedures used to subtract missed trips.
 Select a random sample of the days that service is operated, and re-compute the daily total of missed trips and missed vehicle revenue miles.
 Test the arithmetical accuracy of the summary. - If actual vehicle revenue miles are calculated from hubodometers, document the procedures used to calculate and subtract deadhead mileage.
 Select a random sample of the hubodometer readings and determine that the stated procedures for hubodometer deadhead mileage adjustments are applied as prescribed.
 Test the arithmetical accuracy of the summary of intermediate accumulations. - If actual vehicle revenue miles are calculated from vehicle logs, select random samples of the vehicle logs and determine that the deadhead mileage has been correctly computed in accordance with FTA definitions.